Configure Azure MDATP Data Connectors

 workspaceName: myWorkspace

-The connector streams Defender for Endpoint alerts into your Sentinel workspace.
-The dataConnectorId uniquely identifies this connector instance, while resourceGroupName and workspaceName specify where the connector lives.
-Once registered, Defender alerts flow automatically into Sentinel’s SecurityAlert table.
+The dataConnectorId provides a unique identifier for this connector instance.
+The resourceGroupName and workspaceName specify where Sentinel stores the ingested data.
+Once registered, Defender for Endpoint alerts flow automatically into the workspace’s SecurityAlert table.

 Beyond these examples

 This snippet focuses on data connector registration.
-It’s intentionally minimal rather than a full security operations deployment.
+It’s intentionally minimal rather than a full security integration.

-The example references pre-existing infrastructure such as a Sentinel workspace and resource group, and an active Microsoft Defender for Endpoint subscription.
-It focuses on connector registration rather than provisioning the workspace or configuring Defender itself.
+The example references pre-existing infrastructure such as a Sentinel workspace in a resource group and a Microsoft Defender for Endpoint subscription.
+It focuses on connector registration rather than provisioning the workspace or configuring Defender.

 To keep things focused, common connector patterns are omitted, including: